ThatGravyBoat/Estrogen/README.md

 This mod adds a lot of other features related to Estrogen and its production.
 This includes but is not limited to:

-- a new block called the Centrifuge, with a new mechanic for fluid processing which is used to make the Estrogen fluid.
+- A new block called the Centrifuge, with a new mechanic for fluid processing which is used to make the Estrogen fluid.
   🌀 <br>
   <img src="https://i.imgur.com/cqXBcVw.png" alt="centrifuge" width="256"/>
 - Estrogen Patches with their own slots, allowing you to have the Estrogen Effect active for long amounts of time. 🩹<br>